 Landmark Theatre - Syracuse History

-as a theater for big productions like Broadway style musicals.
-The venue has been added to the National Registry of Historic
+as a venue for Broadway style musicals.
+The Landmark Theatre was added to the National Registry of Historic Places and underwent

 Landmark Theatre - Syracuse Events

 The Landmark Theatre is well known for staging the best Broadway productions

 in upstate New York including productions of The Book of Mormon.
 Big time comedians like Bill Cosby, Bill Maher, and others